15 Cheap & Free Things to Do in Austin

 With its varied topography and abundance of urban trails, Austin is a hotspot for all kinds of cyclists.
 If you can’t resist a good off-road trail, pedal on over to the Barton Creek Greenbelt, Rocky Hill, or Pace Bend.
 For some road cycling, visit the Veloway, a self-contained 3.1-mile paved track that takes you through the rolling natural terrain of South Austin.
 Not only is cycling a great way to get some exercise, it’s also a convenient means of getting around town.
 Rent a bike from an Austin B-Cycle station and cruise around downtown.

 Go On a Day Trip

 Austin is surrounded by picturesque small towns, stunning countryside, and one-of-a-kind natural wonders that make for a remarkable day trip.
-Soak in the cool waters of Hamilton Pool, visit a distillery in Dripping Springs, and explore Lake Travis.
+Visit the Hill Country to soak in the cool waters of Hamilton Pool, visit a distillery in Dripping Springs, and explore Lake Travis.
 Drive on the winding highways farther west and you’ll be in Texas Wine Country, were you can visit one of dozens of vineyards to try reds and whites made in the Lone Star State.
 Make sure to take your time as you pass through each town, as each one (from Fredericksburg and Marble Falls to Georgetown and Bastrop) have one-of-a-kind restaurants, breweries, shops, and picturesque downtowns to enjoy.